ExpediaGroup/jarviz/jarviz-cli/README.md

 #### Fields

+- `appSetName` - Optional name for the application set.
 - `applicationName` - The human-readable name of the application.
 - `artifactFileName` - The file name of the artifact (e.g. `"foo-product-1.2.1.jar"`).
 - `artifactId` - The id of the artifact (e.g. `"foo-product"`).